 A planet-friendly day is an opportunity to serve only the most sustainable foods.
 That means 100% plant-based.
 Ideally, these will include beans and legumes (such as chickpeas and lentils), unprocessed wherever possible.
 Some meal ideas for your planet-friendly day menu include:

-- Global Burger (veggie burger) with sweet potato wedges & BBQ sauce.
+- Planet-friendly Burger (veggie burger) with sweet potato wedges & BBQ sauce

 - Planet Pie (plant-based shepherd’s pie) with seasonal vegetables